 Half (\$1.8m) of the Government COVID-19 response wage subsidy received in May 2020 has been recognised as income in 2021 as the payment was to cover through to August 2020.
+Consolidated revenue was higher than the previous year's results.
+Bay Venues Limited reported revenue 23% higher than last year, whilst the Art Gallery reported a positive year for visitor numbers (against revised post COVID-19 expectations) but noted a loss of revenue from international visitors.

-Government Stimulus Funding though CIP (capital)
+Government Stimulus Funding though Crown Infrastructure Partners (CIP) (capital)

 Post lockdown, government made available through its stimulus funding package \$45m for the upgrade of Cameron Road through to 11th Avenue to enable better multi-modal transportation options and for various approved three waters projects, which included \$7.5m for stage one.
-A small portion of this funding was been received prior to July 2021 with the remainder to be reimbursed once expenditure has occurred primarily in the 2021-22 financial year.
+A small portion of this funding was received prior to July 2021 with the remainder to be reimbursed once expenditure has occurred primarily in the 2021-22 financial year.